Springs2401/Excel-Portfolio/README.md

 # Excel Portfolio Project

-This repository contains my MS Excel portfolio project, which I worked on during my Data Science and AI bootcamp with Atomcamp.
+This repository contains my MS Excel portfolio project, which I worked on during my Data Science and AI bootcamp with atomcamp.
 The project involves analyzing sales trends, identifying key insights, and using various Excel functions to answer business-related questions.

 ## About the Project
 The dataset in this project contains sales data, and I have used Excel formulas, PivotTables, charts, and conditional formatting to answer different business-related questions.